sussex k-8 experiential School

-a k-8 experiential school opened at our Sussex location in September 2016 and had a successful year of learning
+opened at our Sussex location in September 2016 and had a successful year of learning

 The idea for a K-8 forest school first took hold when the invisible doors of Tír na nÓg swung open back in 2013.
 We knew then that the need for woodland education was great, and so we couldn't be more pleased to begin this new chapter in our story.

-Expanding the Sussex school willenable our current students to continue pursuing an experiential, nature-based education.
-Just as importantly, it will also make it possible for more and more New Brunswick children to learn in a forest school setting.
+Expanding the Sussex school will allow our current students to continue pursuing an experiential, nature-based education.
+Just as importantly, it made it possible for more and more New Brunswick children to learn in a forest school setting.

-As its name suggests, our new school will accommodate children and youth from Kindergarten to Grade 8.
-Please don't hesitate to get in touch with us if you'd like to learn more about the forest school model and how it can benefit your child's development.
-Until then, we've done our best to give you an overview here of what Tír na nÓg has to offer.
+As its name suggests, our new school accommodates children and youth from Kindergarten through to Grade 8.
+Please don't hesitate to get in touch with us if you'd like to learn more about the Forest School model and how it can benefit your child's development.
+Until then, we've done our best to give you an overview here of what our program at Tír na nÓg Sussex has to offer.

 What makes us different